Equipment financing can be a versatile solution for businesses looking to acquire essential tools without stretching their budget too thin.

 How long can you finance equipment?

-The average repayment period is 1 to 25 years.
+The average repayment period is 1 to 7 years (or sometimes even up to 25 years, like with an SBA loan, for example).

 Can I use Section 179 tax deduction for equipment financing?

-Yes, you can use Section 179 to take a tax deduction for business equipment financing.
+Yes, you can use Section 179 to take a tax deduction for business equipment loans.

 How do you qualify for equipment financing?